 This function computes and returns properly-normalized Slepian tapers.
-It uses the method described in Percival and Walden [24] pages 386-387, finding the eigenvectors and eigenvalues of a tri-diagonal matrix.
+These tapers are normalized so that which is the Numerical Recipes convention for tapers (rather than the Percival and Walden convention for which the rhs is 1).
+It uses the method described in Percival and Walden [25] pages 386-387, finding the eigenvectors and eigenvalues of a tri-diagonal matrix.
 The arguments are: